 b) Others are parasitic, relying on other organisms for their sustenance.

-c) Additionally, some protozoa are saprophytic, feeding on dead organic matter, helping in the decomposition process.
+c) Additionally, some protozoa are saprophytic, feeding on dead organic matter, and aiding in the decomposition process.

 Examples: Amoeba, Paramecium.